 Through the study of historical topics and relevant cross-curricular learning we will develop in each pupil a sense of chronology, a range and depth of knowledge and understanding, the skill of interpretation, the skill of historical enquiry and the ability to organise and communicate his or her findings in a variety of ways.
 Pupils at Buxlow are exposed to many first-hand, hands-on experiences in the many exceptional venues afforded by our proximity to London, its historical places and museums.

 At Buxlow, French is taught by an experienced specialist French teacher.
 Modern Foreign Languages encourage pupils to actively engage in their learning.
 Focusing on speaking and listening, pupils become involved in storytelling, games, action rhymes, role play, poetry and song and dance.
 Participating in these activities allows pupils to increase day by day in confidence.
 Language learning is made meaningful through the use of authentic video clips and traditional resources.
 Pupils are exposed as much as possible to texts, rhymes and images with which a child in France would grow up, allowing key words and sounds to come more naturally and enabling pupils to gain a greater feel for the language and to develop better pronunciation skills.
 Pupils are taught to remember key vocabulary and phrases through visual and verbal cues.
 Kinaesthetic learning also plays an essential part and performing physical responses, such as putting actions to a French song or taking part in a short piece of drama, enabling children to absorb the language more fully.
 In addition to the language component, the culture of the target country is also extremely valuable.
 Children learn about their own identity in their community and learn to appreciate the lifestyle and customs of other countries.
-Every year we celebrate our language achievements and the wonder of the many different cultures around the world through a ‘Day of Languages’.
-Pupils in the school who speak another language are also given the opportunity to share their own heritage and culture in our assemblies.

 Through our Religious Education curriculum we seek to help each pupil to mature as an individual, more fully aware of who they are, what they believe in and what they value.
 We encourage this process by expanding and deepening the children’s awareness of the Christian faith of our country and other major religions.
 As they learn about the beliefs of others, we also encourage children to value and celebrate their differences.
 During their time at the School, pupils learn about the fundamental aspects of different religions, such as key beliefs and values, founders and important leaders, celebrations and their origins, religious stories and their meanings, rites of passage, places of worship, expressions of worship and symbols and symbolic acts.
 Pupils broaden their experience further through visits to places of worship, such as trips to a local Church and Synagogue and benefit from visiting speakers.
 Pupils are taught to handle a range of religious artefacts and texts carefully and appropriately.